NHL on CTV: First iteration (1965–1976)

+Second iteration (1984–1986)

-In the and seasons, the NHL returned to CTV, with regular season games on Friday nights (and some Sunday afternoons) as well as partial coverage of the playoffs and Stanley Cup Finals.
+In the and seasons, the NHL returned to CTV, with regular season games on Friday nights (and some Sunday afternoons) as well as partial coverage of the playoffs and Stanley Cup Final.

-CTV/Carling O'Keefe initially signed a contract well into the 1984–85 season.
-As a result, they wanted to cram as many games as possible (beginning in February) in the brief window they had.
-1985–86's coverage didn't begin until November, so to avoid conflicts with CTV's coverage of the Major League Baseball postseason.

 While Molson continued to present Hockey Night in Canada on Saturday nights on the CBC, rival brewery Carling O'Keefe began airing Friday Night Hockey on CTV.
 This marked the first time in more than a decade that CBC was not the lone over-the-air network broadcaster of the National Hockey League in Canada.
+Carling O'Keefe initially signed a contract well into the 1984–85 season.
+As a result, they wanted to cram as many games as possible (beginning in February) in the brief window they had.

-The deal with CTV was arranged by the Quebec Nordiques (who were owned by Carling O'Keefe) and all 14 U.S.-based NHL clubs, who sought to break Molson's monopoly on NHL broadcasting in Canada.
+The deal with CTV was arranged by the Québec Nordiques (who were owned by Carling O'Keefe) and all 14 U.S.-based NHL clubs, who sought to break Molson's monopoly on NHL broadcasting in Canada.
 All of the CTV's regular-season telecasts originated from Quebec City or the United States, as Molson shut them out of the other six Canadian buildings (as Carling did to them in Quebec City).

+1985–86's coverage did not begin until November, so as to avoid conflicts with CTV's coverage of the Major League Baseball postseason.